-Last update: July 2016
+Last update: Nov 2025

 Tuition is paid per semester and is determined by how many credits a student takes during the semester.
 Full-time enrollment is defined as 12-18 credits for spring and fall semesters and 9 credits for summer semester.
 Please see below for more on tuition and fees.

-The TUJ matriculation fee is a one-time fee that all students who have applied, been accepted, and enrolled in TUJ's undergraduate degree program are required to pay.
+The TUJ matriculation fee is a one-time fee that all students who have applied, been accepted, and enrolled in one of TUJ's undergraduate degree programs are required to pay.
 The matriculation fee is collected in the first semester you are at TUJ.
 Every student, freshman or transfer, who is seeking to earn a degree from TUJ must pay this fee.
 Non-degree seeking students such as short-term study abroad students are exempt from this fee.

 As an American four year university operating in the heart of Tokyo, the matriculation fee enables us to offer the unique combination of a high quality American style higher education with a wide range of courses taught by highly-regarded international faculty members, while offering an affordable education in comparison to universities in the U.S. For further information on matriculation, please see Matriculation Policy and Procedure.